enspiral-dev-academy/community/code-of-conduct.md

  - inappropriate physical contact
  - unwelcome sexual attention

-No weapons of any kind, drugs, or alcohol are allowed at Open Source & Feelings venues.
+No weapons or illicit drugs any kind are allowed at Enspiral Dev Academy.

 Participants asked to stop any harassing behavior are expected to comply immediately.

 #### Consequences of Unacceptable Behavior

-Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.
+Unacceptable behavior from any community member, those with decision-making authority, will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.